2020 PhD in Medicine (University of Otago, New Zealand)

-Dr. Saurab Sharma is a Postdoctoral Researcher supported by the International Association for the Study of Pain (IASP) John J. Bonica Fellowship.
-He completed his PhD at the University of Otago in 2020, New Zealand which was marked as the Thesis of Exceptional Quality.
-He also received the University of Otago the Most Promising Emerging Pain Researcher Award in 2021 and the UNSW School of Health Sciences Early Career Researcher of the Year Award in 2022.
+I am Adjunct Senior Lecturer at the UNSW, honorary Postdoctoral Research Fellow at Neuroscience Research Australia, and Chief Clinical Research Scientist at the Pain Management and Research Centre at Royal North Shore Hospital, Northern Sydney Local Health District, Sydney, Australia.
+I was supported by the International Association for the Study of Pain (IASP) John J. Bonica Fellowship for my postdoc after my PhD (2021-2023).
+My PhD on improving pain care and research in low-income settings was awarded the Thesis of Exceptional Quality by the University of Otago, New Zealand in 2020.
+I also received the University of Otago the Most Promising Pain Researcher Award in 2021 and the UNSW Health Sciences Early Career Researcher of the Year Award in 2022.

-He has published >70 peer-reviewed papers and has received more than Australian ~$500,000 worth of research grants.
-He is one of the Commissioners for the Lancet Commission on Osteoarthritis.
-He has also contributed to the World Health Organisation initiatives to develop rehabilitation interventions for osteoarthritis.
-He has co-authored a book chapter on pain.
-He is also an active member of three IASP committees: he serves as the Secretary for the Pain, Mind and Movement Special Interest Group and the founding member of the Early Career Network Taskforce and the Global Alliance of Partners for Pain Advocacy.
-He is also a Taskforce Member for two IASP Global Years 2022 and 2023.
-He has presented invited talks at premier conferences including World Pain Congresses, World Physiotherapy Congresses, and Osteoarthritis Research Society International Conference.
+I have published over 100 peer-reviewed papers and have received research funding worth > AUD 1.5M.
+I am one of the Commissioners for the Lancet Commission on Osteoarthritis.
+I have also contributed to the World Health Organisation initiatives to develop rehabilitation interventions for osteoarthritis.
+I have co-authored book chapters on pain and osteoarthritis.
+I am also an active member of three IASP committees: I serve as the Secretary for the Pain, Mind and Movement Special Interest Group and the founding member of the Early Career Network Taskforce and the Global Alliance of Partners for Pain Advocacy.
+I was Taskforce Member for IASP Global Years Against Pain 2022 and 2023.
+I have presented invited talks at premier conferences including the World Pain Congresses, World Physiotherapy Congresses, and Osteoarthritis Research Society International Conference.

-Dr. Sharma aims to improve the lives of people with pain and other long-term conditions by developing culturally appropriate, inexpensive, effective, and safe interventions.
-His current research focuses on understanding the role of culture in chronic pain, developing global strategies to improve musculoskeletal health, developing and testing interventions for complex pain conditions, and developing interventions for culturally and linguistically diverse communities and low-resourced settings/countries.
+I aim to improve the lives of people with pain and other long-term conditions by developing culturally appropriate, inexpensive, effective, and safe interventions particularly for culturally and linguistically diverse communities and low-resourced settings/countries.
+My current research focuses on understanding the role of culture in chronic pain and developing global strategies to improve musculoskeletal health.

 2021 Co-Investigator, Research Grant from the International Association for the Study of Pain to develop pain education resources and train physiotherapists on pain in Nepal, July 2021 [funding: US$ 9900]